Zanduino/SmoothLED_10bit/src/README.md

-# SmoothLED library Header and Source files<br>
+# Zanduino SmoothLED Library 10-bit - c++ header and source files<br>

-This directory contains the two files that define the SmoothLED 10-bit PWM *Arduino* library.
+This directory contains the two files that define the Zanduino SmoothLED Library 10-bit library for *Arduino*.

 The "SmoothLED.h" is the library header file, and the program code is contained in the "SmoothLED.cpp" file.